 That perhaps there’s a knowledge gap no one has even noticed.

 So, they take a step back, evaluate the situation objectively, and allow themselves to be open to whatever they see – even if it contradicts widely-accepted assumptions.

 Michelle Garcia Winner, founder of Social Thinking®, is one of those next-level professionals.
-The first time I saw to her speak*, I realized she understood my son on a deep level.
+The first time I saw to her speak (in a Bright & Quirky online summit interview), I realized she understood my son on a deep level.
 In ways that never occurred to me, but that I’d been trying to wrap my head around for years!